txpipe/scrolls/book/src/configuration/README.md

 # Configuration

 Scrolls daemon must be configured using a single `.toml` file.
 For the purpose of testing out Scrolls you can use the provided configuration located in `testdrive/simple/daemon.toml`.
-See below for an example config with explantions and check the following sections of this book to understand in detail each section of the configuration file.
+See below for another example config with explantions and check the following sections of this book to understand in detail each section of the configuration file.

 ```toml
 # get data from a relay node